 Rome wasn’t built in one day, and by the time they did it, they already had the wheel.

-So don’t reinvent components and functionalities that are available in open source repositories and communities.
+So don’t reinvent components and functionalities that are available in open source repositories and databases.
 Again, there is literally no need to expend efforts on things that already exist; it’s just essential to vet the quality of the pre-existing components you use.

 Skipping MVP and Acceptance Testing